-- (i) which would otherwise be prohibited by any provision of the Export Control Order 2008 except article 20 of that Order (embargoed destinations), and - (ii) which would (on and after the relevant date, and in the absence of paragraph (2)) be prohibited by Part 5 (Trade), and such a licence or authorisation is referred to in this regulation as an "existing trade licence".
+- 70.-(1) Paragraph (2) applies in relation to each licence or authorisation granted by the Secretary of State which- - (a) was in effect immediately before the relevant date, and - (b) authorises an act- - (i) which would otherwise be prohibited by any provision of the Export Control Order 2008 except article 20 of that Order (embargoed destinations), and - (ii) which would (on and after the relevant date, and in absence of paragraph (2)) be prohibited by Part 5 (trade), and such a licence or authorisation is referred to in this regulations as an "existing trade licence".

-- (2) A licence is deemed to have been issued by the Secretary of State at the beginning of the relevant date under regulation 33 (trade licences)- - (a) disapplying every provision of Part 5 which would, in the absence of this paragraph, prohibit any act authorised by the existing trade licence, and - (b) otherwise in the same terms as the existing trade licence. - (3) Paragraphs (4) to (6) apply to a licence or authorisation granted by the Secretary of State which- - (a) was in effect immediately before the relevant date, and - (b) authorises an act- - (i) which would otherwise be prohibited by the EU Belarus Regulation, and - (ii) which would (on and after the relevant date, and in the absence of paragraphs (4) to (6)) be prohibited by Part 5 (Trade), and such a licence or authorisation is referred to in this regulation as "an existing trade sanctions licence".
+- (2) A licence is deemed to have been issued by the Secretary of State at the beginning of the relevant date under regulation 34 (trade licences)- - (a) disapplying every provision of Part 5 which would, in the absence of this paragraph, prohibit any act authorised by the existing trade licence, and - (b) otherwise in the same terms as the existing trade licence. - (3) Paragraphs (4) to (6) apply to a licence or authorisation granted by the Secretary of State which- - (a) was in effect immediately before the relevant date, and - (b) is not an existing trade licence, and - (c) authorises an act- - (i) which would otherwise be prohibited by the EU Zimbabwe Regulation, and - (ii) which would (on and after the relevant date, and in the absence of paragraphs (4) to (6)) be prohibited by Part 5 (trade), and such a licence or authorisation is referred to in this regulation as "an existing trade sanctions licence".

-- (4) An existing trade sanctions licence has effect on and after the relevant date as if it were a licence which had been issued by the Secretary of State under regulation 33. - (5) Any reference in an existing trade sanctions licence to a provision of the Export Control (Belarus) and (Syria Amendment) Order 2011 or Export Control Order 2008 is to be treated on and after the relevant date as a reference to the corresponding provision of these Regulations (if any). - (6) Any reference in an existing trade sanctions licence to a prohibition in the EU Belarus Regulation is to be treated on and after the relevant date as a reference to the corresponding prohibition in Part 5 (Trade). - (7) In this regulation, "the relevant date" means- - (a) where regulations under section 56 of the Act provide that Part 5 comes into force at a specified time on a day, that time on that day; - (b) otherwise, the date on which Part 5 comes into force.
+- (4) An existing trade sanctions licence has effect on and after the relevant date as if it were a licence which had been issued by the Secretary of State under regulation 34. - (5) Any reference in an existing trade sanctions licence to a provision of the Export Control Order 2008 is to be treated on and after the relevant date as a reference to the corresponding provision of these Regulations (if any).

+- (6) Any reference in an existing trade sanctions licence to a prohibition in the EU Zimbabwe Regulation is to be treated on and after the relevant date as a reference to the corresponding prohibition in Part 5. - (7) In this regulation, "the relevant date" means- - (a) where regulations under section 56 of the Act provide that Part 5 comes into force at a specified time on a day, that time on that day; - (b) otherwise, the date on which Part 5 comes into force.